Hidnish/Milestone-Project-4-Flame/README.md

     6. I want to see all the products the website offers.
     7. I want to be able to search by category.
-    8. I want to be able to seatch by brand.
+    8. I want to be able to search by brand.
     9. I want to be able to search with a search bar.
     10. I want to be able to sort products by price, name, brand and category.